Rubber Soul: Original North American release

 Compared to the UK/worldwide release, the original North American release of Rubber Soul dropped four tracks ("Drive My Car", "Nowhere Man", "What Goes On" and "If I Needed Someone") and added two others ("I've Just Seen A Face" and "It's Only Love").
 In addition, the mixes (supervised by Dave Dexter Jr.) are in some cases slightly different from the UK/worldwide versions.
-Notably, the North American stereo version of "I'm Looking Through You" contains two false guitar starts not heard elsewhere, while "The Word" also differs from the UK version, with several different and additional vocal parts, and the panning treatment given to one of the percussion parts.
+For example, the North American stereo version of "I'm Looking Through You" contains two false guitar starts not heard elsewhere, while "The Word" also differs from the UK version, with several different and additional vocal parts, and the panning treatment given to one of the percussion parts.